-There is a National Park fee of $10 each person or $25 a vehicle to be paid at the lower Old Rag parking lot.
-Typically, national forests don’t collect fees, but the high demand for the Old Rag hike requires more maintenance and least of the land for the parking area.
+There is a National Park fee of $10 each person or $25 a vehicle to be paid at the lower Old Rag parking lot, unlike the National Forests along the I-81 corridor that don’t.
 I’d recommend picking up the $80 NPS Annual Pass to save money and support the National Parks.

 There is an alternative trail head you can take up to Old Rag at Berry Hollow parking lot and Whiteoak Canyon parking lot should you suspect the lower Old Rag parking lot to be full.
 The fee station is located at Whiteoak lot.

 The first 0.8 miles of the hike is hiking up to the original Old Rag trail head along Nethers Rd. for about a half mile before turning left.
 At upper Old Rag parking lot, the typically recommended route is in the clockwise direction, so turn left onto the Ridge Trail.